Were your Stopped at a DUI Checkpoint in Georgia?

 As a Former Georgia DUI Prosecutor, I know how to defend cases involving roadside checkpoints.
-I will put my almost 20 years experience to work for you.
+I will put my more than 20 years experience to work for you.
 My reviews can be found on AVVO.

 The 4th Amendment to the United States Constitution reads:

 The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.

 Georgia appellate courts have stated many times that the Georgia Constitution provides even great protections than the United States Constitution.
 Yet the United States Supreme Court since Michigan Department of State Police v.
 Sitz and the Georgia Supreme Court in LaFontaine v.
 State have ruled that DUI Checkpoints are lawful.
 These are the same appellate courts that somehow think that forcing someone to give a blood sample is also constitutional.